mrHerintsoaHasina/flextools/README.md

     </com.hopenlib.flextools.FlexRadioGroup>
 ````

-Use the custom attribute `checkedButton` to specify the RadioButton's id which is checked by default.
+Use the custom attribute `flexCheckedButton` to specify the RadioButton's id which is checked by default.
 Don't forget to set the `android:checked` attribute as `true`for that RadioButton.

 You can see more details about the FlexboxLayout UI params (alignContent, alignItems, flexWrap, ...) to customize the appearence of the FlexRadioGroup and his content.